SAP-samples/teched2025-DA262/exercises/walkthrough/README.md

 ## Objectives ✅

-After completing these steps you will have:
+After completing these steps you will :

 - Apply SAP Clean Core principles for side-by-side extensibility.